-Los Angeles based Greg Ellis is a master drummer and multi-instrumentalist born and bred in Northern California.
+Los Angeles based Greg Ellis is a master drummer and multi-instrumentalist born and bred in the Bay Area.

-He has recorded and performed with some of the greatest musicians and drummers in the world, including Indian tabla virtuoso Ustad Zakir Hussain, Bickram Ghosh, famed Japanese taiko drummers KODO, Grateful Dead drummer Mickey Hart, Brazilian percussion master Airto Moriera, legendary Indian singer Laxshmi Shankar, the Los Angeles Philharmonic, the San Francisco Symphony, South Africa’s Amanpondo and M’abe Thobejane, as well as master musicians from Iran and Turkey.
+He has recorded and performed with some of the greatest musicians and drummers in the world, including Indian tabla virtuosos Ustad Zakir Hussain and Bickram Ghosh, famed Japanese Taiko drummers KODO, Grateful Dead drummer Mickey Hart, Brazilian percussion master Airto Moriera, legendary Indian singer Laxshmi Shankar, the Los Angeles Philharmonic, the San Francisco Symphony, South Africa’s Amanpondo and M’abe Thobejane, as well as master musicians from Iran, Morocco and Turkey.

 While also recording with diverse artists from Billy Idol to Beck, he co-founded his own world music group VAS, released four critically acclaimed albums on Narada World/EMI Records and a solo CD of his own compositions titled “Kala Rupa.”

 As composer and session musician for film and television, his drum-set and percussion beds can be heard in the major motion pictures The Matrix: Reloaded and The Matrix: Revolutions, Fight Club, Lara Croft: Tomb Raider, Dawn Of The Dead, Dukes of Hazzard, The Devil’s Rejects, Brave Story, 300, Watchmen, and Argo, among many others.

-A staunch advocate for the healing power of ‘organic’ rhythm and music, Ellis co-presented a seminar at the National Conference for the American Music Therapists Association in 2001 and was accepted to speak at the 2002 World Conference on Music Therapy in Oxford, England.
-He has facilitated drum circles and music therapy programs at schools and hospitals across America.
+A staunch advocate for the regenerative power of organic frequencies and tones, Ellis co-presented a seminar at the National Conference for the American Music Therapists Association in 2001 and was accepted to speak at the 2002 World Conference on Music Therapy in Oxford, England.
+He has facilitated drum circles, rhythm workshops and music therapy programs at schools and hospitals across America and the world.